Thurcroft Interchange: M18

 On 26 January 1966, the £5,080,309 contract for an 8.5-mile section of the M18 was given to W. & C. French.
 At this time, 37 miles of the M1, north of Crick, were open to Kegworth Interchange (junction 24) from December 1965, and the M18 was expected to be built in two years.
 The northern part of the interchange was known as the Thurcroft Link or the Thurcroft Motorway Link.

 The M18 section opened on 21 December 1967.
 The new section of the M1 from Barlborough to Thurcroft, and the M18, was 15.5 miles long.

+The opening ceremony was at Barlborough, with Stephen Swingler.
+There were now 164 miles of the M1.

 Construction

 Work began in mid-June 1965 for the 6.5-mile section between junction 31 at Aston and junction 34; it was the second section of the M1 in Yorkshire to be constructed, after the section from junctions 42-44 began in May 1965.
 It was planned to complete this section by the autumn of 1967.
 At this time, the main M1 was known as the Crick-Doncaster Motorway.
 Two hundred and seventy houses would be demolished near junction 34 of the M1.
 The design of the Sheffield-Leeds M1 extension, including the Thurcroft Interchange, was done by West Riding County Council; it did not design the M18.
 The prestressed concrete beams for the section of the M1 from junctions 31-34 were made by Dow-Mac at Tallington in Lincolnshire.

 Work began in October 1965 for the section of the M1 from Barlborough to Thurcroft.

-Work began in January 1966 for the M18 section north of the Thurcroft Interchange.
+Work began in February 1966 for the M18 section north of the Thurcroft Interchange.